The Yakuza's Guide to Babysitting: Characters

-A quiet, shy, kind and gentle 7-year-old, she is the daughter of Kazehiko Sakuragi.
+A quiet, shy, kind and gentle 7-year-old, she is the daughter of Kazuhiko Sakuragi.
 Her father conscripted Kirishima to be her babysitter as his wife is currently hospitalized, when his mother was left in a coma after the car accident.
 While initially cold and unresponsive, particularly to Kirishima, she begins to warm to him and other members of her family as the series progresses.
 She has a very honest personality.